Ludophilia/Minishell/docs/parser.md

 - `$ECHO context: $USER, via $SHELL at $PWD.`
 	- if `export ECHO='echo'`
-	- $ECHO, the
-	- is still a the command and will have to be expanded.
+	- $ECHO, the first word is still a the command and will have to be expanded to `echo`.

+#### Weird cases

+- `ls < ../Makefile -l > out -a > out2 -t`
+- -> `[WORD] IRED_OP WORD [WORD] ORED_OP WORD [WORD] ORED_OP WORD [WORD]`

-if we find a word (not preceded by a redirection operator, who always consumes EXACTLY one WORD.
+	- if we find a word - not preceded by a redirection operator, who always consumes EXACTLY one WORD - it's very likely that this world is the start of a command.

+	- However, that doesn't mean every next word will be part of the command, as we can see in that example.

+	- Only `[WORD]` are a part of the command, the remainder are just redirections and their operators.

 `$ECHO`